lmondada/dphil-thesis/content/06_conclusion/_index.md

 In both cases, the guarantees that linear values provide and that minIR enforces translate into asymptotic runtime guarantees that cannot be derived otherwise.
-In the absence of linearity, pattern matching becomes an NP-hard problem;
+In the absence of linearity, the pattern matching of
-meanwhile, the graph rewriting space would grow super-exponentially and require pruning heuristics for the extraction problem, as explored in @Yang2021 and
+{{% reflink "chap:matching" %}} becomes an NP-hard problem; meanwhile, the graph rewriting space considered in {{% reflink "chap:parallel" %}} would grow super-exponentially and require pruning heuristics for the extraction problem, as studied in @Yang2021 and @Barbulescu2024.
-@Barbulescu2024.

 Combined, these contributions lay the groundwork for a quantum compiler platform that is **modular** in the hardware primitives, high-level programming